Born in London, Edward read music at King’s College, London, studying trumpet at the Royal Academy of Music with Iaan Wilson.

 In 2015 Edward became a member of the Glyndebourne Chorus, and worked for four years on various critically acclaimed productions, including performances at the BBC Proms and worldwide cinema broadcasts.
 Highlights have included Barry Kosky’s Saul, covering Flora’s servant in La Traviata and performing in the semichorus of Brett Dean’s award-winning Hamlet.

-This year, Edward has covered and performed the role of Banquo in Verdi’s Macbeth, and performed the role of the doctor, for English Touring Opera.
-He subsequently appeared as Banquo for Duchy Opera at the Minack Theatre, and will rejoin English Touring Opera in 2020 to perform the role of Achilla in Giulio Cesare, and cover Don Alfonso in Così fan tutte.
-Edward has previously performed the roles of Count Almaviva (The Marriage of Figaro) Long Tom (Merrie England), Sergeant Merrill (Yeomen of the Guard), Polyphemus (Acis and Galatea) and Patriarch/Theodesius (Margaret of Antioch).
+Recent engagements have included performing the Doctor and Banquo in English Touring Opera’s 2019 English-language version of Verdi’s Macbeth, and the voice of Neptune in their production of Mozart’s Idomeneo.
+Edward subsequently performed the role of Banquo in English for Duchy Opera at the Minack Theatre in Cornwall.
+Edward has previously performed the roles of Luka (The Bear), Count Almaviva (The Marriage of Figaro), Long Tom (Merrie England), Sergeant Merrill (Yeomen of the Guard), Polyphemus (Acis and Galatea) and Patriarch/Theodesius (Margaret of Antioch).